kmwang123/cme211-notes/lecture-6.md

 1. create a new repo in GitHub interface
 2. clone to `corn.stanford.edu`

+use the https clone url to get a local copy of the repo

 #### Syncing with the remote repo

 Push local changes to remote: